Effect-TS/effect/.changeset/fair-starfishes-shake.md

 import { Schema } from "@effect/schema"

 const PersonSchema = Schema.Struct({
-  name: Schema.String
+  name: Schema.String,
+  age: Schema.NumberFromString
 })

-type Person = Schema.Schema.Type<typeof PersonSchema>
+type PersonType = Schema.Schema.Type<typeof PersonSchema>

+type PersonEncoded = Schema.Schema.Encoded<typeof PersonSchema>
 ```

-In the previous version, to get the type of `PersonSchema`, we had to use `Schema.Schema.Type`.
+In the previous version, to get the type of `PersonSchema`, we had to use `Schema.Schema.Type` (and `Schema.Schema.Encoded`).
 It was a bit verbose.

 Now